-The Doge's Palace provides the inspiration behind an enthralling evening in Venice.
+Searching for the best things to do in Venice at night?
+The Doge's Palace provides the inspiration behind an enthralling evening.

-In Venice, both romance and logistics are all over the map and, unsurprisingly, we had a few ups and downs.
-We did some things right (like splurging on Wi-Fi so we'd never get lost) and we did some things wrong (I'm looking at you, bed bug infested guest house), and then there were some mixed moments (like choosing a vaporetto over a gondola) but our best decision of all was to spend our date night not with each other, but instead with the Doge.
+In Venice, both romance and logistics are all over the map and, unsurprisingly, we had a few extra ups and downs as we were visiting the city mostly at night.
+We did some things right (like splurging on Wi-Fi so we'd never get lost) and we did some things wrong (no comment!), and then there were some mixed moments (like choosing a vaporetto over a gondola) but our best decision of all was to spend our date night not exclusively with each other, but instead with the Doge.

 It's not a hoax or a hack.
 It's a helpful hint that will change all my future travel plans.

 I've said it a hundred times: The great thing about travel is how you're always learning.
 But today I'm not talking about learning history or geography or languages.
 Nope, I've been schooled in a whole new way and it changes EVERYTHING!

 It all started with my friend Andrea, who blogs at WanderingiPhone.
 She's an all round lovely gal who appreciates a savvy bargain as much as the next person.
 Andrea was telling me about an amazing trip she took to South Africa, "hacking" her points to get free layovers and stopovers in Ethiopia, Israel, and Poland along the way (much like we did in 2013 - seriously, we flew around the world for $350.)

 And then Andrea told me that Ethiopian Airlines gave her a free night's accommodation at a Hilton in Addis Ababa, plus meal vouchers and ground transportation.
 Uh, WHAT?!?!

 We experienced some of Mexico's finest flavors and friendships without having to leave our own backyard.